Wasif-Allvi/AI-CPS/README.md

 # AI-based Sentiment Analysis for Hotel Customer Reviews

-An end-to-end solution for analyzing hotel customer reviews using artificial neural networks (ANN) and Ordinary Least Squares (OLS) regression.
+An end-to-end solution for analyzing hotel customer reviews using artificial neural networks (ANN) & Ordinary Least Squares (OLS) regression.
 This platform provides a comprehensive ecosystem that enables researchers to advance sentiment analysis capabilities and allows developers to build and deploy sentiment analysis applications.

 ## 🎯 Project Overview